-Successfully doing so will depend on a dizzying array of factors, from completing massive clinical trials so vaccines still under development can be approved for use, manufacturing and transporting billions of doses, ensuring that rich nations don’t monopolize the world’s supply, and, crucially, actually getting doses into people’s arms.
+Successfully doing so will depend on an array of factors, from manufacturing and transporting billions of doses, ensuring that rich nations don’t monopolize the world’s vaccine supply, and, crucially, actually getting doses into people’s arms.

-The charts and maps below will update to show the most recent data on the rollout of what will be the largest vaccination program in history, in the US and across the globe.
+The charts and maps below will update to show the most recent data on the largest vaccination rollout in history, in the US and across the globe.

 Vaccine rollout by state

-Each state has varied in how quickly it has been able to give the vaccines to people.
-The two vaccines approved for emergency use in the US so far, developed by the companies Pfizer (in partnership with BioNTech) and Moderna, are designed to be given in two doses several weeks apart.
-Some other vaccines still in the pipeline for approval would require only one dose.
-Vaccinating everyone in the US will eventually require giving somewhere between 100 and 200 doses per 100 people across each state and territory — or a total of between 330 million and 660 million doses for the entire nation.
-It’s a huge logistical challenge.
+The first two vaccines approved for emergency use in the US, developed by the companies Pfizer/BioNTech and Moderna, are designed to be given in two doses several weeks apart.
+The Johnson & Johnson vaccine authorized for use in late February requires only one dose.
+So to vaccinate everyone in the US will eventually mean giving somewhere between 100 and 200 doses per 100 people across each state and territory — or a total of between 330 million and 660 million doses for the entire nation.
+It’s a huge logistic challenge.